OutSystems/docs-product/src/develop/security/user-roles/validate-permissions.md

 ![Roles_screen1](images/Roles_screen1.png)

 Alternatively, you can use CheckRole as a function directly in if elements.
-In case you need to check the same permission several times, it is recommended to call the CheckRoles built-in function in screen preparation.
+In case you need to check the same permission several times, call the CheckRoles built-in function in screen preparation.

 ![Roles_screen3](images/Roles_screen3.png)